 Double-click the icon and the TWCU will run.
 You can also run the utility by clicking the Start>Program>TP-LINK>TWCU>TP-LINK Wireless Client Utility.
-The TWCU provides integrated and easy tools to:
+The TWCU provides a complete and easy to use set of tools to:

 - Display current status information

-- Edit and add configuration profiles
+- > Edit and add configuration profiles

 - Display current diagnostics information